CansyLand/sticker-app/README.md

 ## Local development

-This app uses a translations labrary api in ./backend Copy its content to MAMPs htdocs directory and run local server
+This app uses a language translations api in ./backend Copy its content to MAMPs htdocs directory and run local server

 For frontend run `npm start`